benmbutler/DigiMinR/README.md

 `/_bookdown_files` repository that stores the cache for all data derived within the course content, allowing subsequent builds can be a lot faster.

+Opening `/_book/index.html` in your web browser will load the built documentation.

 # Step 7: Edit the `.Rmd` files and re-build